The ARVA Neo was discontinued in September 2018 and has been replaced by the ARVA Neo+.

 The Neo displays an LCD direction arrow which can be set to disappear at either 3 or 5 meters to facilitate the fine search.
 If you are walking away from the transmitter (which is likely due to the way flux lines propagate), the Neo will display a U-turn arrow instructing you turn around.

-Multiple Burials: The Neo displays up to three silhouettes on the display to indicate the number of transmitters.
+Multiple Burials: The Neo shows up to three silhouettes on the display to indicate the number of transmitters.
 A plus sign appears when there are more than three transmitters.

-When you are within 3 or 5 meters (a custom setting), a flag icon blinks in the upper right-hand corner of the display to let you know that you can flag that transmitter.
+When you are within 3 or 5 meters (a custom setting), a "flag" icon blinks in the upper right-hand corner of the display to let you know that you can "suppress" (aka, "mark" or "flag") that transmitter.
 Pressing and releasing the intuitive Flag button will ignore the closest beacon and direct you to the next transmitter.
 A flag will appear next to one of the men.
 If you attempt to flag a transmitter when you are too far away, the word "no" is displayed on the screen.
 To unflag the previously ignored transmitters, toggle the Neo to Send and back to Search.

 Although I have done minimal testing of the Neo's flag command, the transceiver's use of a consistent image (i.e., a flag) when you are within range, on the button, and next to the flagged silhouettes is very intuitive.